King Kong (2013 musical): Melbourne

 An earlier version of the musical opened at the Regent Theatre, Melbourne, on 15 June 2013, following previews from 28 May.
 It featured a score by Marius de Vries, lyrics by Michael Mitnick and Craig Lucas, a book by Lucas, and additional music and lyrics by 3D, Sarah McLachlan, Guy Garvey, Justice and The Avalanches.
 The production was directed by Daniel Kramer and choreographed by John O'Connell.

-Originally booking through 28 July 2013, the musical extended its booking period three times, closing on 16 February 2014, after an almost nine-month run.
+Originally booking through 28 July 2013, the musical extended its booking period three times, closing on 16 February 2014, after an eight-and-a-half-month run.
 The show was produced by Global Creatures, which partnered with animatronics workshop The Creature Technology Company, who designed the six-metre animatronic silverback title character.

 Engineered, designed and built by Global Creature Technology in West Melbourne, Australia, the title role was the largest puppet ever created for the stage.
 The 2013 press notes stated that Kong was "a highly sophisticated animatronic/marionette hybrid that will be controlled by the integration of hydraulics, automation and the manual manipulation from a team of puppeteer/aerialists. ...
 A group of 35 on-stage and off-stage puppeteers work to manipulate the large-scale puppet.
 Several puppeteers are positioned on swinging trapezes and others launch themselves as counterweights off the puppet's shoulders to raise Kong's massive arms as he runs and swipes at planes during the performance. ...
 [The musical features] a cast of 49 actors, singers, dancers, circus performers and puppeteers; a crew of 76; and arguably the most technologically advanced puppet in the world – a one-tonne, six-metre giant silverback".
 King Kong also features a few other visual effects, including Kong's battle with a 40 ft snake puppet and the integration of a 90 ft video screen.